VirtoCommerce/vc-docker/linux/readme.md

 ## Known Issues

-- In order to build docker images you must copy publish folder from platform and storefront under "publish" directory.
+- To create docker images, you will need to copy the publish folder from the platform directory.
-- Make sure to comment out all credentials (like AppId) in appsettings for storefront, otherwise storefront won't be able to connect to platform
-- Make sure to install storefront theme manually as it is currently not included in the demo data set
+- If you get errors when installing VirtoCommerce modules saying that the platform version is not comparable, remove the platform image `virtocommerce/platform` marked as `latest` from local storage using `docker rmi virtocommerce/platform:latest`.